morvencao/kube-sidecar-injector/medium-article.md

     name: nginx-conf
 ...
 ```

-Until to now, we have working sidecar injector with `MutatingAdmissionWebhook`.
+We can see that sidecar container and volume have been injected into sleep application successfully.
+Until now, we have working sidecar injector with `MutatingAdmissionWebhook`.
 With `namespaceSelector` we can easily control whether the pods in specified namespace will be injected or not.

-In addition, we get another fine-grained control on sidecar injector by `annotation`.
+But there is a problem for this, with the above configurations, all of the pods in `default` namespace will be injected with a sidecar, this may be not expected for some cases.

+#### Control sidecar injector with `annotation`

+Thanks to flexibility of `MutatingAdmissionWebhook`, we can easily customized the mutating logic to filter resources with specified annotations.
+Remember the annotation `sidecar-injector-webhook.morven.me/inject: "true"` mentioned above?
+It can be used as an extra control on sidecar injector.
+I have written [some code](https://github.com/morvencao/kube-mutating-webhook-tutorial/blob/master/webhook.go#L98-L130) in webhook server to skip injecting for pod without the annotation.

-In this case, we create another sleep application without `sidecar-injector-webhook.morven.me/inject: "true"` annotation:
+Let's give it a try.
+In this case, we create another sleep application without `sidecar-injector-webhook.morven.me/inject: "true"` annotation in `podTemplateSpec`:
 ```
 [root@mstnode kube-mutating-webhook-tutorial]# kubectl delete deployment sleep deployment "sleep" deleted